MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 1. Download and apply device-targeted policies, certificates, networking profiles and applications.

-1. Present the sign-in screen to the user.
+1. Present the sign in screen to the user.

 ## Configuring Autopilot for HoloLens 2